Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 To support advanced analytical reasoning in genomics, BioAgents \cite{mehandru2025bioagents} employed multiple small language models to provide on-demand code generation, workflow specification, and biological interpretation.
 The multi-agent assessment system improved reproducibility and usability of computational genomics, showing how generative models can be employed as intelligent assistants for real-time bioinformatics problem solving.
-The use of LLMs has also extended to single-cell genomics, with mLLMCelltype \cite{yang2025large} being a multi-LLM consensus model for annotating cell types in scRNA-seq data.
+The use of LLMs has also extended to single-cell genomics, with mLLMCelltype \cite{yang2026large} being a multi-LLM consensus model for annotating cell types in single cell RNA (scRNA)-seq data.
 By integrating marker gene expression and tissue-specific context, the approach improves annotation accuracy by nearly 15\% over standard approaches.
 It also introduced a model uncertainty evaluation and reasoning transparency, an essential feature of sensitive biomedical analysis.
 While Bingo \cite{ma2024bingo} demonstrated a hybrid approach that combined the ESM-2 protein language model with graph neural networks (GNN) to predict essential genes in organisms from sequence alone.
 It represented an example of how structural and domain-specific information extracted from generative models can replace time-consuming experimental annotations in functional genomics.
+Moving a step further, PLM-interact \cite{liu2025plm} extends the ESM-2 from single-protein representation to paired-protein interaction learning.
+It enables protein–protein interaction (PPI) prediction, mutation-effect prediction on interactions, and virus–human PPI prediction from sequence alone.
+Compared with traditional frozen-embedding classifiers, PLM-interact jointly encodes protein pairs and shows stronger cross-species PPI performance.

 In general, GenAI has significantly advanced genomic sequence modeling and regulatory element prediction by enabling context-aware learning from unlabeled genomic data, enabling dynamic and task-specific gene set generation, improving interpretability in analyses, and producing biologically realistic synthetic data for benchmarking and enhancement.
-Figure \ref{fig:taxonomy} presents the taxonomy of recent GenAI models in bioinformatics, organized by application domains and highlighting their fundamental architectural instances.
+Figure \ref{fig:taxonomy} presents the taxonomy of recent GenAI models in bioinformatics, organized by application domains and \x{highlighting representative model architectures for each domain.}